 Another approach to YouTube SEO is to do competitor analysis.
 Check out channels that directly compete with yours and that rank well on YouTube.
 Use tools such as TubeBuddy to determine your competitors’ most-used tags.
 Those are the videos you might want to replicate to promote your YouTube channel as well.

-YouTube offers automatic thumbnails for any video content, but so you can start promoting your YouTube channel in the best way, add a customized thumbnail for each published video.
+YouTube offers automatic thumbnails for any video content, but so you can start promoting your YouTube channel in the best way, create a custom YouTube thumbnail for each published video.
 The thumbnail and headline need to grab the attention of your prospective audience.
+This is also a great opportunity to remind you to review your YouTube banner and YouTube banner size and ensure it fits your channel’s persona.

 Your visuals should give a glimpse into what you have to offer in the video.
 Use attractive visuals.
 Choose a clean, readable font for your title and use colors and graphics that match your brand.
 Most importantly, spend time creating your images.
 I guarantee that most of the thumbnails above were created using Photoshop or a Photoshop alternative.

-On the more technical side, YouTube offers detailed guides on customized thumbnails.
-Here are some things you need to remember in order to design the best thumbnail for your YouTube channel:
+On the more technical side, YouTube offers detailed guides on YouTube thumbnail size.
+Here are some things you need to remember in order to design an optimized YouTube thumbnail for your channel:

 Here are some tips that you can use for writing your YouTube title: